 Restructuring and Related Charges.
-See Note 12, "Restructuring and Related Charges" to our Condensed Consolidated Financial Statements (Unaudited) included in this Quarterly Report on Form 10-Q for information regarding our restructuring and related charges.
+See Note 13, "Restructuring and Related Charges" to our Condensed Consolidated Financial Statements (Unaudited) included in this Quarterly Report on Form 10-Q for information regarding our restructuring and related charges.

 Interest Expense.
 On May 20, 2015, in connection with the acquisition of AAG, we issued \$1,000.0 million aggregate principal amount of 5.75% unsecured notes due 2025 (the "5.75% Notes).
-On June 23, 2015, we (i) entered into Term Loan facilities pursuant to a senior credit agreement (the "Senior Credit Agreement") which consist of a \$1,450.0 million U.S. dollar denominated term loan facility due June 23, 2022 (the "U.S. USD Term Loan"), a CAD\$75.0 million Canadian dollar denominated term loan facility due June 23, 2022 (the "CAD Term Loan") and a €300.0 million Euro denominated term loan facility due June 23, 2022 (the "Term Loan") and a €300.0 million Euro denominated term loan facility due June 23, 2022 (the "CAD Term Loan") and a €300.0 million cash flow revolving credit facility due June 23, 2022 (the "Euro Term Loan") and (ii) entered into a \$500.0 million cash flow revolving credit facility due June 23, 2022 pursuant to the Senior Credit Agreement (the "Revolver Facility").
-The proceeds from the Term Loan"), repay our outstanding 6.75% senior unsecured notes due 2020 (the "6.75% Notes"), repay and replace our then-existing asset based revolving loan facility (the "Prior Revolver Facility"), and to pay fees and expenses in connection with the refinancing and for general corporate purposes.
+On June 23, 2015, we (i) entered into Term Loan facilities pursuant to a senior credit agreement (the "Senior Credit Agreement") which consist of a \$1,450.0 million U.S. dollar denominated term loan facility due June 23, 2022 (the "U.S. USD Term Loan"), a CAD\$75.0 million Canadian dollar denominated term loan facility due June 23, 2022 (the "CAD Term Loan") and a €300.0 million Euro denominated term loan facility due June 23, 2022 (the "CAD Term Loan") and a €300.0 million cash flow revolving credit facility due June 23, 2022 (the "Euro Term Loan") (together, the "Term Loan") and (ii) entered into a \$500.0 million cash flow revolving credit facility due June 23, 2022 pursuant to the Senior Credit Agreement (the "Revolver Facility").
+The proceeds from the Term Loan facilities and draws on the Revolver Facility were used to repay our then-existing senior term credit facility (the "Prior Term Loan"), repay our outstanding 6.75% senior unsecured notes due 2020 (the "6.75% Notes"), repay and replace our then-existing asset based revolving loan facility (the "Prior Revolver Facility"), and to pay fees and expenses in connection with the refinancing and for general corporate purposes.